It is that time of year again. I think it begins 40 days before the holiday called Easter.

-1. Lent as a Catholic religious observance is as useless and sinful as all other Catholic or false religious rites.
-This is based on Catholicism’s open denial of justification by grace through faith alone.
-If you are Catholic, you are free to celebrate Lent or any other religious ritual your religion allows.
-If you do not like that the Catholic church teaches a different form of justification than through faith alone, then your issue is with the Catholic church and it’s public confessions and not with me.
+Lent, as a Roman Catholic religious observance, is as useless and sinful as all other Roman Catholic or false religious rites.
+This is based on Roman Catholicism’s open denial of justification by grace through faith alone.
+If you are Roman Catholic, you are free to celebrate lent or any other religious ritual your religion allows.
+If you do not like that the Roman Catholic church teaches a different form of justification than through faith alone, then your issue is with the Roman Catholic church and its public confessions—not with me.

-2. The question I have is: Is Lent biblical?
-That is to ask, is there any biblical mandate for a season called Lent which we ought to follow.
-The answer is a resounding “No.” You will not find scripture to support Christians observing lent as a biblical mandate.
+The question I have is this: Is lent biblical?
+That is, is there any biblical mandate for a season called lent which we are to observe?
+The answer is “No.” You will not find scripture to support Christians observing lent as a biblical mandate.

 If you are observing lent in order to do any of the following, you are likely in error: